johnsonwj/th-text-format/README.md

 * `sformat` - returns `Prelude.String` (ditto about IsString)
 * `tformat` - returns strict `Data.Text` (ditto)
 * `format` - equivalent to `putStrLn . unpack $ [tformat|blah|] a b c`

+## Internal Design

+* Format strings are parsed into a common representation using megaparsec
+* there is a function which recursively consumes parameters from a formatter, converting each successive one into a function argument until there aren't any left, in which case it appends any remaining literal text and returns the formatted value.